- I’ve been told I have hepatitis C. Is it fatal?

 Specific blood tests and a liver biopsy are the best way to tell how much damage has been done to the liver.

 A liver biopsy is an outpatient procedure to obtain a small piece of the liver for testing under the microscope.
 It is the gold standard for determining the extent of your liver disease and your liver’s ability to function.
 For the procedure, the area is cleansed with a sterile solution.
 A local anesthetic is used and a small needle is inserted between the ribs into the liver to obtain a sample.
 Recovery takes about two to three hours, and patients go home the same day with instructions to avoid any heavy lifting for a few days.
 The risks associated with a liver biopsy are minimal.
-We safely perform hundreds of liver biopsies each year at Froedtert & the Medical College of Wisconsin.
+We safely perform hundreds of liver biopsies each year at Froedtert Hospital.

 Whether or not you’ll need a transplant can best be determined based on information obtained from a liver biopsy, blood tests, clinical evaluation and a detailed conversation with your hepatologist about your disease and the risks and benefits of a transplant.